-Now six years later I am a Colorado State University graduate.
-Being a ram and living in Fort Collins has swept me off my feet.
+Eight years later I am a somewhat recent Colorado State University graduate.
+Being a ram and living in Fort Collins truly swept me off my feet.
 I reported and photographed for The Rocky Mountain Collegian and College Avenue.
 I studied abroad at the University of Leicester in England.
-I edited and contributed to CSULife during my senior year and held two marketing director positions for ASCSU and GBN.
-I have learned many new skills in Adobe Creative Cloud and Microsoft Office.
-I am now a confident public speaker, comfortable conducting interviews, proficient in coding and social media advertising.
-Things are different but things are the same.
-Getting lost in the mountains, figuratively speaking of course, is still one of my favorite things to do.
-Immersing myself in the experience of Colorado is what I’m best at.
+I edited and contributed to CSULife during my senior year and held two marketing director positions for the Associated Students of Colorado State University and the Global Business Network.

 After graduation, I pursued an opportunity in the Phoenix area at a digital marketing agency called ZOG Digital.
 Two years into my experience here I’ve worked with reputable clients such as Groupon, CarMax, Spiritual Gangster, Russell Athletic, Saint James, Lowes, and several others.
 I continue to manage the website for my parent’s breakfast joint in Montrose, Backstreet Bagel Company, as well as a variety of other freelance projects.
 Things are different but things are the same.
 Getting lost in the mountains is still one of my favorite things to do.
 Adventure and travel will always bring out the best in me.

 Stay tuned as this compilation of thoughts and continues to grow!